 There are two of these available in my shop, but I think I’m going to keep one.
 Fair enough?

 Now, my Christmas gift to you is a FREE Printable (see below) that I created some years ago and we hang it every year to remind us of the meaning behind the season.

 Jesus is the only reason we celebrate Christmas.
 Without His glorious birth, there would be no holiday.
 It’s so quickly forgotten in the hustle and bustle of gifts, parties, etc. Take a minute to reflect on why you celebrate and feel free to make a banner of your own.

 The banner image is on a white background for those who would like that choice, but I printed mine on a vanilla colored cardstock, and cut out with scalloped scissors.
 Then, just hole punch the corners and thread a piece of twin through for hanging.

 To add more aged appeal, I used a cotton ball with a dark brown ink pad to lightly dab the edges, like I did for my faux cotton stems.

 It’s hard to believe we will have 8 stockings this year.
 My littlest still needs hers hung, but I’m still searching for the perfect sweater to cut up for her stocking.

-May you be truly blessed this holiday season and have the best Christ-centered Christmas this year!
+Many blessings to you this holiday season and may you have the best Christ-centered Christmas this year!